galdor/erl-jsv/doc/handbook.md

   a `values` constraint.

 Other values are unaffected by canonicalization.

+If the definition is of the form `{any, Definitions}`, the canonical value produced by the first matching definition is returned.

 # Errors
 Validation errors are reported as maps containing information about the